BiiChris/Bii-Express-Template/README.md

 # Routes
 - All routes can be put within the /controller directory.
 Each controller must have a routes attribute.
 This attribute is an array containing all the controller routes.
 A route is broken down like so: { method, path, handler, priv(whether it is a protected route or not)}
 # Auth middleware
-- As stated.
-Out the box support for Firebase.
-If this is the auth middleware of choice you can simply getting your serviceAccount.json config file from Firebase and put it into the main project directory.
-Indicate the route within the .env config
+- If auth middleware is not required, modification of the #RouteTable method inside of /app would be needed.
+You can either set priv = false, or ideally remove it is an argument completely.
+If Firebase is your auth middleware of choice simply get your serviceAccount.json config file from Firebase and put it into the main project directory.
+Indicate the file path inside of .env.
+- If you would like to use different authentication middleware, set up its functionality as a static function within /config/admin and give it to #Routetable (path: /app).
 # Database Instance
 - Out of box the MYSQL2 sql driver is installed.
 You can put your configurations within the .env file and have it work within the server instance.
 # /models